 As Mrs. Irvin came in her own carriage, she was two days on the road, and reached the house of her sister before their usual dinner-hour.
-She was received by Mrs. Stanley, without the emotions my readers would suppose so long an abend cei sence would create; and the plain and simpledress her sister wore, attracted her attention much more than the affectionate manner in which she addressed her.
+She was received by Mrs. Stanley, without the emotions my readers would suppose so long an absence would create; and the plain and simple dress her sister wore attracted her attention, much more than the affectionate manner in which she addressed her.